Open this photo in gallery:

 Britain's Prime Minister Keir Starmer delivers a speech at the Coin Street Neighbourhood Centre in Waterloo, London, on Monday.James Manning/The Associated Press

-He plans to “put Britain in the heart of Europe” and move the country closer to the EU on trade, defence and security.
+Mr. Starmer said he plans to “put Britain in the heart of Europe” and move the country closer to the EU on trade, defence and security.
 “And that will then be a platform on which we can build as we go forward.”
 He also did not rule out Britain rejoining the EU’s single market and customs union.

-Despite leading the party to a massive majority less than two years ago in a national parliamentary election, Mr. Starmer has been under increasing pressure to resign.
-The calls grew louder after Labour suffered historic defeats in a series of local elections across England, Scotland and Wales last week.
+Despite leading the party to a massive majority less than two years ago in a national parliamentary election, Mr. Starmer has been under increasing pressure to resign because of the sluggish economy and a controversy over the appointment of Peter Mandelson as ambassador to the United States despite his ties to the late convicted sex offender Jeffrey Epstein.

 Keir Starmer faces chorus of calls to resign as Labour Party trounced in local elections

-As many as 40 MPs have called on Mr. Starmer to resign immediately or set out a plan for his departure as leader, according to Sky News.
+More than 60 MPs have called on Mr. Starmer to resign immediately or set out a plan for his departure as leader, according to Sky News.
 Many said Mr. Starmer’s speech had not changed their minds.

 “It is clear the PM does not have a credible plan.
 He must now set out a timetable for departure,” Labour MP Bell Ribeiro-Addy wrote on X.